Spanish, PhD

 The specific plan of study for students, tailored to their area of emphasis, must be approved by their advisory committee by the end of the first semester in the PhD program.
 Coursework must be numbered between 5000 and 7000.

 Students are encouraged to complete a graduate certificate.
-University of Iowa graduate certificates that complement the literatures/cultures track include the certificates in Book Studies/Book Arts and Technologies; College Teaching; Gender, Women's, and Sexuality Studies; Literary Translation; Online Teaching; and Public Digital Humanities.
+University of Iowa graduate certificates that complement the literatures/cultures track include the certificates in Book Arts and Book Studies; College Teaching; Gender, Women's, and Sexuality Studies; Literary Translation; Online Teaching; and Public Digital Humanities.

 Literatures/Cultures Track Language Tool Requirement